Bohoaush/simple_ccg_nodejs_client/README.md

 This node.js app is a simple multiplatform CasparCG client.

 ## Warning
-This app is still in development and it is also my first node.js app, therefore I don't recommend using it in production enviroments
+This app is still in development and it is also my first node.js app, therefore I don't recommend using it in production enviroments.

 ## Prerequisities
 - node.js runtime
 - web browser (preferably chromium based)
 - git

-Then you can just clone this repository
+Then you can just clone this repository.

 ## How to use
 - run CasparCG media scanner